Bisq Exchange Reviews

 For example, if a seller is going to sell some BTC from his wallet in exchange for USD, he shares his USD bank account details with a buyer and makes the transaction.
 A certain amount of BTC gets debited from the seller's wallet and some amount of USD is credited to his bank account.

 After the matching, the money involved in a transaction moves to a multi-signature address (here you can learn about it) and then these coins get to the wallets of the traders.
 To secure themselves from fraud, the participants pay a security deposit which is refunded as soon as both sides receive the money involved in the trade deal.
 Both parties must provide a certain additional amount due to collateral requirements.
 When the trade is over both parties get this money back via withdrawal.

 On the exchange website, it is stated that "trading fees are distributed to contributors without the confines of a corporation or other legal entity".

 For years the trading fees calculation system on Bisq was quite complicated and the fee was depending on multiple factors.
 Bitcoin buyers have been paying 0.0002 - 0.002 BTC depending on the market price distance and amount of trade.

-Also, it's important to mention that traders using the Bisq native token (BSQ) to pay fees can get a discount up to 90%.
+Also, it's important to mention that traders using the Bisq native token (BSQ) to pay fees can get a discount of up to 90%.

-Bisq token is not an object for trading outside Bisq exchange.
+Bisq token is not an object for trading outside the Bisq exchange.
 It's rather has a function of fuel for the network.
 First 25 tokens were given to the core contributors as a reward for their work.
-An opportunity to receive Bisq tokens attracts developers and contributors because, as it was mentioned, the fees on the exchange are lower for those who pay in BSQ.
+An opportunity to receive Bisq tokens attracts developers and contributors because, as was mentioned, the fees on the exchange are lower for those who pay in BSQ.

 Technically BSQ is a bitcoin, but it's marked in a special way (the wallet address with a 'B' prefix) and kept separate from other bitcoins.
 The owners of BSQ tokens are stakeholders and they participate in the governance of the platform.